amorten/openlis/README.md

 hidden_layer_widths = []
 ```

-The number of linear regression models to use in Stage 2 is set by the input parameter `num_experts`.
+The number of linear regression models used in Stage 2 is set by the input parameter `num_experts`.
 For example, if you want 100 experts, set

 ```
 num_experts = 100